The 7 Most Affordable Hearing Aids of 2024

 “Those who require more follow up tend to be new hearing aid users; those with multiple medical conditions, including cognitive decline, low vision, or dexterity issues, who will have difficulty caring for and managing their hearing aids,” said Ortiz-Hawkins.

-The budget hearing aid brands on our list that offer in-person adjustments and customer support are Audicus and Signia.
+The best value hearing aid brands on our list that offer in-person adjustments and customer support are Audicus and Signia.
 The other companies offer adjustments and other services only by phone, app, or video.

 How much do hearing aids cost?